How do I get rid of gnats in my home?

 FRUIT FLIES.
 If the flies are small, light brown and seem to be attracted to places in the kitchen, then they are probably fruit flies.
 To control these flies you have to start with the removal of overripe fruit and vegetables; this is where the larvae live.
 To remove the adults, which can live for a few weeks, you can place a small amount of vinegar in a shallow pan, and place this pan in locations where the flies are common.
 They are attracted to the vinegar and some may get trapped in the liquid, and you can use an aerosol to spray the others that are waiting there.
 Read more about fruit fly control from Orkin.

 PHORID FLIES.
 If the flies are small, light brown to black, and have a rather jerky or erratic walking behavior when they are on a surface (they run in a zig-zag rather than a straight line) then they may be phorid flies.
 These are sometimes called sewer flies.
 They are similar in size to fruit flies, but the walking separates them, and they seem to be active at night, while fruit flies are not.
 Phorid flies usually have a direct connection to a broken sewer line (inside or outside the house).
 If these are the flies you have, it is best to get the sewer or septic tank system looked at.
 Read more about phorid fly control

 Phorid fly illustration

 The Orkin Man used the information above to also answer the following questions submitted by Orkin.com users:

 - Question: I live in the 60136 area, and I have a BIG problem with gnats.
-I can’t open my windows ever! it was bad enough last fall, not being able to open my windows.
-I even had them during this past winter when I opened my window “just a little bit.”
-I don”t want to be turning on my air conditioner just to get crisp fresh air!
+I can’t open my windows ever!
+I even had the pests during this past winter when I opened my window “just a little bit.”
+I don’t want to be turning on my air conditioner just to get crisp fresh air!
 What can I do?
-Are you able to help?

 - Question: How can I kill gnats?
 How much is your service usually?